elpop/Dice_Passphrase/README.md

 I create a list of words (in spanish) with the values of the roll of a six faces dice.
 The vaules are form 1 to 6 and represent the index of a word in the list.
 The file contains 46,656 words representing 6 values of six dice rolls.

 The spanish languaje has about 107,920 words, but if i put 7 values, we have more posible index than words (279,936 vs 107,920 spanish words).
-Then i adjust and choose 46,656 to match with the 6 digist index.
+Then i adjust and choose 46,656 to match with the 6 digits index.

 For example: